 If the debtor elects to keep the property in their possession, the seller’s claim is the sum of accrued and unpaid rent and future rent and other payments due under the contract.
 The latter appears to apply only if the debtor elects to purchase the property through the contract, so further investigation is needed as to the true intent and purpose of this section.

 Either way, it makes it clear that neither the consumer debtor nor the consumer debtor’s attorney have to venture into the proverbial weeds of Section 365 only to deal with a rent-to-own dining room set.
 If you want to keep it, you pay for it.
 If you don’t want to keep it, you get out of the contract.

 Once the debtor receives a discharge under Section 1028 of CBRA, any attempt by the lessor to exercise their rights under the agreement or applicable nonbankruptcy laws shall be deemed a violation of the discharge injunction under 11 U.S.C.
 524(a).

 From the point of view of a consumer bankruptcy attorney, this is a good development.
-9 times out of 10 (anecdotally speaking) the debtor just wants to “keep everything the same” so they’re not forced to figure out how to get a new bedroom set for their kids by the time all is said and done.
+Often, the debtor just wants to “keep everything the same,” so they’re not forced to figure out how to get a new bedroom set for their kids by the time all is said and done.

-While some (a lot?) of CBRA's provisions are drawing criticisms from all sides, this seems like a common sense solution to a problem that doesn’t have to be one.
+While many of CBRA's provisions are drawing criticisms from all sides, this seems like a common-sense solution to a problem that doesn’t have to be one.
 Let’s hope that whatever consumer bankruptcy reform ultimately looks like, it contains a provision providing answers to lessors and lessees about how a bankruptcy filing impacts their rights.